joncampbell123/dosbox-x/README.md

 DOSBox-X was developed around the US keyboard layout, with only a few additional layouts natively supported.

-To add additional layouts, see file "README.keyboard-layout-handling" on how to do so as a developer.
+To add additional layouts, see file [README.keyboard-layout-handling](README.keyboard-layout-handling) on how to do so as a developer.